Michael Talks to Janet Parshall

 Janet Parshall is back!
-In this episode, Janet and Michael discuss the cultural moment we find ourselves in and how we can (and should!) engage the culture and remain grounded in critical thinking and biblical truth.
+In this episode, Janet and Michael discuss the cultural moment we find ourselves in.
+They also discuss how we can (and should!) engage the culture and remain grounded in critical thinking and biblical truth.
 Janet also offers encouragement to parents in navigating the cultural bombardment against the values they’re trying to instill in their children.

 About Janet Parshall

-Janet Parshall has been consistently profiled as one of the top 100 “talkers” in Talkers magazine, the leading trade publication of the talk industry.
-In 2008 and 2011, Janet was awarded the National Religious Broadcasters On-Air Personality of the Year.
+Janet Parshall has been consistently profiled as one of the top 100 “talkers” in Talkers magazine.
+This is the leading trade publication of the talk industry.
+In 2008 and 2011, Janet received the National Religious Broadcasters On-Air Personality of the Year.

 During her career, Janet has served on the boards of several organizations including Concerned Women for America and the National Religious Broadcasters.
 She is the recipient of the Excellence in Communications award from Women in Christian Media.
-Janet was also elected to Sigma Delta Omega for high attainments in the field of broadcasting.
+Sigma Delta Omega elected Janet for high attainments in the field of broadcasting.

 Throughout her career, Janet has been a devoted advocate of the principles and policies that strengthen the family.
-In February 2005, Parshall was selected by President George W. Bush to represent the White House as public delegate to the United Nations Commission on the Status of Women.
+In February 2005, President George W. Bush selected Parshall to represent the White House.
+She was a public delegate to the United Nations Commission on the Status of Women.

 As a radio and television commentator, author and advocate for the family, Janet speaks nationwide on public policy issues that impact family preservation and promotion.
 She has appeared on numerous national television and radio programs, including Crossfire, Hardball, Nightline, Larry King Live, Donahue, The 700 Club, Hannity & Colmes and NewsNight with Aaron Brown, and has also appeared on various other programs on CBS, NBC, ABC, CNN, MSNBC, CNBC, CBN, PBS, the BBC and NPR.
 Janet has also been featured in People magazine.